 Is that claim more fact or fiction?

-After months of being barraged by ads supporting or opposing Prop 27 and Prop 26, which would legalize sports betting only in-person at casinos and racetracks, do voters in California even care?
+After months of being barraged by ads supporting or opposing Prop 27 and Prop 26, which would legalize sports betting only in-person at casinos and racetracks, do voters even care to make it legal to bet on sports in California?

 Is the natural tendency to be suspicious of government programs and out-of-state money too much for Prop 27 to be successful?